varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 The `vcl_recv` subroutine may terminate with calling ``return()`` on one of the following keywords:

-  synth
+  synth(status code, reason)
-    Return a synthetic object with the specified error code to the client and abandon the request.
+    Return a synthetic object with the specified status code to the client and abandon the request.

   pass